iker-gonzalez/darkly/images_sql_injection/Ressources/README.md

 - The "list_images" table contains the following columns: `id`, `url`, `title`, `comment`.
 - The cryptographic challenge provides a unique opportunity to apply decryption and encryption techniques to retrieve a hidden flag.
-  For context, I have the following markdown in a file called `/Users/ionmi/Development/42/darkly/images_sql_injection/Ressources/README.md`:

 ## Prevention